 During his battle, Eric was pumped with over 50 combinations of psychotropic drugs, 22 sessions of TMS therapy, and 12 sessions of ECT “shock therapy“ only to find himself worse off with each passing treatment.

 A big fan of marketing, psychology, and sport, Eric combined all three and began reaching out to his contacts to discuss how they could attack the mental health epidemic strategically and differently than had ever been done before.
 He had to bring purpose to his own experience and believed he must have gone through that horrific period for a reason.
 With suicides at a 30-year high, and drug/opioid abuse out of control, he knows something major must change with the messaging if we’re to reverse these negative trends.
-He was overwhelmed by the positive responses he received from athletes, celebrities, and practitioners all over the globe, wanting to join in, all of whom bought into his vision of bringing a louder voice to this cause through a Global Alliance under a singular, bold but inclusive brand message: We’re All A Little “Crazy.”
+He was overwhelmed by the positive responses he received from athletes, celebrities, and practitioners all over the globe, wanting to join in, all of whom bought into his vision of bringing a louder voice to this cause through a Global Alliance under a singular, bold but inclusive brand message: #SameHere (mental health lives on a continuum and we are ALL impacted…we ALL have a story).

 The members of The Alliance believe that life experiences, physical traumas, genetics, and other factors make it so that everyone’s mental health is affected in some form or another, at varying levels – and that we must move away from classifying people as either “sick” or “not.”
-The Members are determined to use their individual brands, but collective platforms, and now consistent #SameHere message about mental health on a continuum, to open up the world to this concept and make it socially acceptable amongst friends, family, and coworkers to talk freely about our mental health concerns and battles, and to applaud those who share those concerns and ask for help.
+The Members are determined to use their individual brands, but collective platforms, and now consistent #SameHere message, to open up the world to this “everyone affected” concept, and make it socially acceptable amongst friends, family, and coworkers to talk freely about our mental health concerns and battles, and to applaud those who share those concerns and ask for help.
 There is no doubt that this is a massive undertaking, attacking a societal epidemic where a lot must change, but together they believe they can have a major impact on the way that the world views mental health – and arm those who need help, with the best treatments available from which to choose.
 The Alliance’s Initiatives will focus on educational and prevention/intervention programs customized for three broad groups in the global community: 1) students of all ages, k-12 and college, 2) corporate office employees, and, 3) veterans.
-Learn more about our Initiatives.
+Learn more about their programs.

 The charter Celebrity Alliance launched with a formal rally with over 300 supporters in attendance on November 14th, 2017, in New York City.
 There, The Alliance introduced their “#SameHere” Movement, uniting the world through one ASL sign language hand gesture (you see depicted in their logos and profile pictures) that communicates – no matter where we live, or what our background or our accolades, we all go through life’s inevitable challenges, and we should have a society where it is openly acceptable to talk about those challenges, thus: “#SameHere!”
 Video.
 Find out more about the origin story which led to The Alliance’s usage of #SameHere.

 The Alliance Members have each shared their own #SameHere Hero stories on this site, in the hopes of encouraging other celebrities and influencers to join them in partnership, and for all of you to share your story on this site, with the growing #SameHere global community.
 The stories shared by the Members of the Celeb Alliance are incredibly open and transparent: verbal abuse to sexual abuse, losing purpose after a career to becoming less balanced when you focus for so long on one goal, even inherited predispositions for disorders.
 Their stories are microcosms of what everyday members of society face and they aren’t immune just because they’ve achieved great success elsewhere.
 The things that tie us all together are the challenges that life throws at us and the battle to keep mentally healthy through whatever those challenges may be.
 Eric thought about what helped him, as well as The Alliance Members get healthy, and worked with the Expert Practitioners to coin the term “STARR Exercises” or “Stress & Trauma, Active Release & Rewiring.”
-These Exercises enable us to begin, and then continue to build on, active programs that help us heal from mental health complications.
+These Exercises enable us to begin, and then continue to build on, active exercises (a list of them, that constitutes a “gym for the brain”) that help us heal from mental health complications.
 Learn more about the exercises that might work best for you.

 A Personal Note From Eric